Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Model Description

-The exponential OU-based model described in Section \ref{sec:BK} can be extended by incorporating a devaluation mechanism in the FX rate dynamics.
-By linking the devaluation to the default event, it is possible to introduce a further source of dependence between $\process \lambda$ and $\process X$.
-In Section \ref{sec:results} it will be shown that this will prove to be a necessary mechanism to model the basis spread for quanto-CDS.
+The exponential OU--based model described in Section \ref{sec:BK} can be extended by incorporating a devaluation mechanism in the FX rate dynamics.
+By linking the devaluation to the default event, it is possible to introduce a further source of dependence between {$\process \lambda$} and $\process X$.
+In Section \ref{sec:results} it will be shown that this will prove to be a {more suitable} mechanism to model the basis spread for quanto--CDS.

-This section is organised as follows: in the first subsections, from Section \ref{sec:toolkit} to Section \ref{sec:fxSymmetry}, we will discuss in general how the dynamics of the risk factors are affected by the introduction of a jump-to-default effect on the FX component.
-Given that the Radon-Nikodym derivative depends on the FX rate, this change is expected to have an impact on all the risk factors whose dynamics has to be written in a measure different from the one in which they have been originally calibrated and, potentially, on the FX symmetry discussed is in Remark \ref{rem:symmetry}.
-In Section \ref{sec:pEqJumps} we will apply the general results from the first subsections to the pricing of quanto CDS.
+{This section is organised as follows: in the first subsections, from Section \ref{sec:toolkit} to Section \ref{sec:fxSymmetry}, we will discuss in general how the dynamics of the risk factors are affected by the introduction of a jump--to--default effect on the FX component.
+Given that the Radon--Nikodym derivative depends on the FX rate, this change is expected to have an impact on all the risk factors whose dynamics has to be written in a measure different from the one in which they have been originally calibrated and, potentially, on the FX symmetry discussed is in Remark \ref{rem:symmetry}. {This is proven to hold true also in this new, more general, framework (see Proposition \ref{prop:FX}).} In Section \ref{sec:pEqJumps} we will apply the general results from the first subsections to the pricing of quanto CDS.}